mlippert/vim-dotfiles/README.md

 uses pathogen to install plugins located in `.vim/bundle`.
 These plugins are git submodules as recommended on [Vim Cast #27][submodules].

+- [buffet][] : A buffer management plugin, It replaced [LustyJuggler][lustyjuggler].
+LustyJuggler doesn't handle a lot of buffers well, and doesn't have a way to delete them.
+               [One mention][buffet-stk] in stack overflow w/ sample config.
+- [UltiSnips][] : the original snipmate author Marc Weber [recommends][snipmate-ultisnips] this snippet plugin now.
+It has become a staple, I rely on it every day.
+- [vim-snippets][] : Ultisnips extracted the standard snippets they supplied to this plugin.
 - [supertab][]
+- [surround][] : This [article][surround-article] describes it.
 - [vim-colors-solarized][solarized]
 - [vim-jsbeautify][jsbeautify]
 - [taglist][]
-- [LustyJuggler][lustyjuggler] : it's been recommended to use buffers w/ a plugin like this one rather than tabs.
+- [Tagbar][] : may be better for me particularly w/ javascript than taglist.
+The [wiki][Tagbar-wiki] has information on getting support for specific filetypes.
+               If I can get [jsctags][] installed and working it should improve javascript tag info.
+However there are [issues][jsctags-issue54].
 - [NERDTree][]
-- [vim-session][]
-- [surround][] : This [article][surround-article] describes it.
-- [UltiSnips][] : the original snipmate author Marc Weber [recommends][snipmate-ultisnips] this snippet plugin now.
 - [vim-markdown][] : plasticboy's version [sounds more useful][stkoflw-md] than tpope's.
-- [buffet][] : A buffer management plugin, may replace LustyJuggler.
-LustyJuggler doesn't handle a lot of buffers well, and doesn't have a way to delete them.
-               [One mention][buffet-stk] in stack overflow w/ sample config.
+- [vim-session][] : turns out I'm not using this plugin that much.
+I think it works well, it just turned out my workflow didn't really need sessions.

 I have edited the `.vim/javascript.vim` file I originally got from
 <http://vadconf.googlecode.com/svn/trunk/vim/syntax/javascript.vim>
-in order to add some jsdoc tags (interface, implements, typedef, todo).
+in order to add some jsdoc tags (interface, implements, typedef, todo etc.).

 Uses the solarized color scheme with a few minor adjustments in `.gvimrc`.